ibnfirnas/khatus/README.md

     - https://nvd.nist.gov/
     - https://vuldb.com/
     - http://cve.mitre.org/
+- vacation planning optimization
+    - I want to visit a set of places within some time period.
+Given the current set of prices, a set of constraints (I need to stay some amount of days at each, I must be in X at Y date, etc), which visiting dates for each are cheapest?
 - browse https://www.programmableweb.com/ for some more ideas
 - GC trick: instead of actually doing GC, do a dummy run of building a status bar at `BEGIN`, to fill-in the atimes for keys we need, then use the atimes